puppetlabs/puppet-docs/source/puppet/4.9/functions_ruby_signatures.md

 ### More about blocks of code

-Functions can receive blocks of Puppet code, as described in [the docs on calling functions with lambdas.][functions with lambdas]
+Functions can receive blocks of Puppet code, as described in [the docs on calling functions.][call]

 The data type for a block argument should always be [`Callable`][callable], or a [`Variant`][variant] that only contains `Callable`s.